joseabraham/mumbai-matic-faucet-get-tokens/README.md

 ## DISCLAIMER
 Please don't abuse this script, I use it to automate getting some MATIC tokens in Mumbai for testing purposes.
+You can gt blocked by Polygon after a while and get 404 errors.